Site logo

 Factors Affecting Clydesdale Horse Price

 Every seller asks for top dollar for their equine.
-But that doesn’t mean you should pay the asking price.
+But that doesn’t mean you should pay the asking horse price.
 Instead, consider the following factors to determine the horse’s accurate value;

 • Reason for buying: Why do you need a horse?
 Are you a breeder?
 Do you want one for hunting?
 Are you looking for a pet?
 Buy according to your needs.
 For instance, you don’t need an overly expensive pet horse.